James Graham, 8th Duke of Montrose: Marriage

-Education

-The Duke attended boarding school in Scotland, first in Aberdeenshire and after that at the Loretto School near Edinburgh.

 Politics and international relations

-The Duke considers himself a Conservative and took his seat in the House of Lords on his father's death in 1992.
+Montrose considers himself a Conservative and took his seat in the House of Lords on his father's death in 1992.
 He is one of four dukes to have re-entered the House (of the 24 non-royal dukes eligible) following the House of Lords Act 1999, having been one of the 90 peers chosen or elected by the others sitting.
-The other dukes in the upper house among these are The Duke of Somerset, who won a by-election in December 2014, The Duke of Wellington, who won a by-election in September 2015, and The Duke of Norfolk who, as hereditary Earl Marshal and one of the Great Officers of State, does not have to stand for election.
+The other dukes in the upper house among these are the Duke of Somerset, who won a by-election in December 2014, the Duke of Wellington, who won a by-election in September 2015, and the Duke of Norfolk who, as hereditary Earl Marshal and one of the Great Officers of State, does not have to stand for election.

-The Duke of Montrose was a shadow minister for the Scotland Office before the 2010 general election.
+Montrose was a shadow minister for the Scotland Office before the 2010 general election.
 He has also spent some time in China promoting renewable energy and environmental measures, and he is a fluent speaker of Mandarin.